Barbershop owner Eric Muhammad (left) takes the blood pressure of customer Marc Sims (right).

 Vanderbilt Institute for Clinical and Translational Research will serve as a partner in the Nashville-based study alongside community stakeholders.

 The success of the LA barbershop study has led to $978,501 in NIH NCATS supplemental funding to expand and build a network of eight barbershops in Nashville, Tennessee in partnership with the Vanderbilt CTSA hub and community stakeholders.
 The multisite collaborative project directly addresses the third goal of the NCATS CTSA program to promote the integration of special and underserved populations in translational research on a national scale.
-As with the Los Angeles-based study, Nashville barbershop research hubs will target non-Hispanic black men, an at-risk and particularly hard-to-reach special population, in a city with worse overall health statistics than Los Angeles.
+As with the Los Angeles-based study, Nashville barbershop research hubs will target African American black men, an at-risk and particularly hard-to-reach special population, in a city with worse overall health statistics than Los Angeles.
 The Nashville study aims to execute a smaller scale study by recruiting 50 barbershop patrons with uncontrolled hypertension.
 Researchers will conduct and evaluate the barbershop research methodology and the UCLA CTSI data coordinating center will handle data management and statistical analysis.
 Upon completion, a tool kit will be created to provide researchers with the ability to establish barbershop research hubs in local and multi-site clinical research across the CTSA network.
 Additionally, should the Nashville study yield positive results, it will provide critical pilot data in submitting the barbershop methodology for a NIH grant on large scale implementation research across multiple CTSA hubs.